 It is recognized that overtime duty is an occasional necessity and must be worked if assigned.
 All overtime worked must have the prior approval of the Department Head, except in cases of emergency that preclude such prior arrangements.
 The Department Head shall review the records and certify overtime approved for payment.
 All overtime records are subject to review by the City Manager or designee.
 Overtime shall be scheduled as needed by the City.
 The primary factor in selecting an employee shall be the employee's ability to perform the required work and not based upon seniority.
 Employees whose regular job duties include attendance at Board meetings shall coordinate with their supervisor and/or Department Head to adjust and schedule their work time and their attendance at Board meetings in such a way that required attendance at Board meetings can be accomplished without the need for overtime duty or with as little overtime as business conditions permit.
-Scheduled to work overtime but has not yet worked the overtime shall be deemed in an "on-call" status with respect to such time and shall be paid overtime only when he or she has actually worked the overtime.
+Scheduled overtime shall not be considered "call-out".
+An employee who has been scheduled to work overtime but has not yet worked the overtime shall be deemed in an "on-call" status with respect to such time and shall be paid overtime only when he or she has actually worked the overtime.